Definition of Profit Before Tax

 Importance of Profit Before Tax

 It is one of the most important indicators of a company’s performance as it takes notes of all the expenses incurred by the company.
 It provides external and internal stakeholders information regarding performance during an accounting period.
 As it excludes tax which could make data non-comparable in a different state, the country might have a different taxation structure.
-Therefore, PBT becomes a better source of performance indicator.
+Therefore, PBT becomes a better source of performance indicators.
 Profit before tax depicts actual accrued profits, whether realized in cash or not.
 Various stakeholders widely use this term to conduct financial statement analysis, trend analysis, determine a company’s growth performance, etc.

 Advantages

-- It helps companies analyze the businesses with the same characteristics, businesses, and scale on a comparative basis.
+- It helps companies analyze businesses with the same characteristics, businesses, and scale on a comparative basis.

 - Profit after tax can mislead an organization’s comparative performance due to its subjectivity to different tax systems, and therefore PBT emerges as a better analysis medium.